09 December 2024

 Supernatural conception.

-Gabriel greeted Mary with “Hail, your honor!
-The Lord’s with you.”
-Khíre/“hail” is a common Greek and Roman greeting which literally means “rejoice,” but like so many casual greetings, over time it stopped meaning that.
-The rest of the greeting—“your honor” and “the Lord’s with you”—weren’t things anyone but royalty expected to hear.
-Coming from an angel, particularly God’s End Times angel, they were really unexpected.
+The rest of the greeting—“your honor” and “the Lord’s with you”—are not things anyone but royalty expected to hear.
+Coming from an angel—particularly Gabriel, God’s End Times angel—they were really unexpected.
 Hence Mary’s utter confusion.
-Gabriel probably should have started with “Don’t fear.”
-But angels aren’t infallible.
+Gabriel probably should have started with the more traditional angelic greeting, “Don’t fear.”
+But angels aren’t infallible, y’know.
 Only God is.

 Anyway, Gabriel got to its point: “You’ll conceive in your womb.
 You’ll give birth to a son.
 You’ll name him Jesus.”
 And so forth.
 I translated these statements as separate sentences, but they can also be translated as one big long excited run-on sentence, ’cause Gabriel might’ve been just that excited.
 This was big news.